Stairs in the Woods

 Organize your gear and prepare yourselfA Pair of Clear Eyes

 • Music, especially carefully-selected music, is often recommended to enhance your psychedelic journey (watch this TED talk on the topic or check out this article).
 For one reason, calming music gives the left brain something to busy itself with as the right brain kicks into a higher gear.
 Music can also be helpful in the integration process as it can help guide you back to the higher state of consciousness experienced during your journey when you're engaged in other activities (e.g. yoga, float tank, some forms of meditation).
 This article offers a brief overview of how music can be helpful and provides samples of useful options.
+This article lays out some of the advantages of music at concerts when attended with psychedelics.
 In clinical trials with psilocybin at John Hopkins University, 3 playlists (each is 5.5 hours) are typically used: Psychedelic Therapy Playlist 1 (my personal favorite) - Playlist 2 - Playlist 3.
 You can find these and other options on Spotify.
 Of course you'll need a paid Spotify account to avoid the interruptions of advertisements.
 A decent pair of headphones are recommended for the best quality sound but stereo speakers placed on each side of the head will do.

 •